vanhoangkha/Networking-fundamentals/Day18_VLAN_Part2.md

 ---

-Setting up our TRUNKS for this Mạng
+Setting up our TRUNKS for this Network

 ![image](https://github.com/psaumur/CCNA/assets/106411237/892b5322-807b-4d76-91cb-a039766794c5)

 We will need to configure :

-SW1 : g0/0 Giao diện (already configure above this section)
+SW1 : g0/0 Interface (already configure above this section)

-SW2: g0/0, and g0/1 Giao diện
+SW2: g0/0, and g0/1 Interface

 SW2 g0/0